amrtsg/DepGAN/README.md

 To test depgan, run ```predict.ipynb```, this will generate the predictions and save the output to ```logs/generated/{DATASET}```.

 All variables can be found and set in ```config.py```.
+These include config variables to control GUI, dataset paths, and model hyperparameters.
 Please make sure you have the correct configuration for your train/test run.